mozilla/cbindgen/docs.md

 # platform-specific way. e.g. "MUST_USE_FUNC"
 # default: nothing is emitted for must_use functions
 must_use = "MUST_USE_FUNC"

+# An optional string that, if present, will be used to generate Swift function
+# and method signatures for generated functions, for example "CF_SWIFT_NAME".
+# If no such macro is available in your toolchain, you can define one using the
+# `header` option in cbindgen.toml
+# default: no swift_name function attributes are generated
+swift_name_macro = "CF_SWIFT_NAME"

 # A rule to use to rename function argument names.
 The renaming assumes the input
 # is the Rust standard snake_case, however it accepts all the different rename_args